webiny/webiny-js/packages/api-security/README.md

 });
 ```

-For more information on the Amazon Cognito plugins, check the [`@webiny/api-security-cognito-authentication`](../api-security-cognito-authentication) package.
+For more information on the Amazon Cognito plugins and all of the available configuration parameters, check the [`@webiny/api-security-cognito-authentication`](../api-security-cognito-authentication) package.